mhdrofiq/react-tutorial-project-2/README.md

-# React tutorial project 2 results
+# React tutorial project 2 results - Business card

 This is the result of completing a solo assignment from a tutorial by freeCodeCamp.org on youtube.
 [Link to video](https://www.youtube.com/watch?v=bMknfKXIFA8&t=12s&ab_channel=freeCodeCamp.org)